otterkit/otterkit.com/pages/docs/intrinsics/ABS.md

 > **FUNCTION\*** **ABS\*** ( argument )

+[^1]:
-[^1]: The return type of this function depends on the type of the argument that was passed to it.
-(If the argument type is Integer then the return type is also Integer)
+    The return type of this function depends on the type of the argument that was passed to it.
+(If the argument type was Integer then the return type will also be Integer)